davehunt/socorro/e2e-tests/README.md

 * [Install Tox](https://tox.readthedocs.io/en/latest/install.html)
 * Run `tox`

-An additional constraint for Firefox users: with the release of Firefox 48, WebDriver support is currently broken until GeckoDriver is out of Alpha.
-We suggest using Firefox 47.0.2 which can be [downloaded here][firefoxdownloads].
+An additional constraint for Firefox users: since version 48, Firefox now uses GeckoDriver and the Marionette-backed WebDriver, which currently lacks feature parity with WebDriver.
+In the interim (while those are being brought up to WebDriver specification), we recommend using Firefox 47.0.2 which can be [downloaded here][firefoxdownloads].

 If you have multiple versions of Firefox installed, you can specify a specific one by using the `--firefox-path <path to firefox binary>` flag.